sajanojha/nodeserver/README.md

     localhost:3000

-It will show an output as "Hello World" on the browser
+It will show an output as "Welcome to the node server for Art-Colab Project!!!!" on the browser

 ## API